MS Excel Tutorial

 In the image below, cell C1 is selected, and 2000 is entered into the formula bar.
 Note how the data contains in both the formula bar and in cell C1.

-The Name box present the location or "name" of a selected cell.
+The Name box presents the location or "name" of a selected cell.

 In the image below, cell B4 is selected.
 Noted that cell B4 is where column B and row 4 intersect.